 HP: How international it is.
 One thing I never anticipated about becoming a teacher was how often I'd be teaching a movement class to someone who doesn't speak English, or English is a second, third or fourth language.
 In addition to just getting so much first-hand exposure to other cultures, the added challenge to me as an instructor to still effectively communicate is really fascinating.
 I also feel like everyone I know is up to big things, starting their own companies, brands, shops, etc. The nonstop drive you find in any given New Yorker is more intense than anywhere else in the world.
 I'm proud to be among them!

-Photography Courtesy of Helen Phelan by Hayley Hill
+Photography by: Photography Courtesy of Helen Phelan by Hayley Hill